Kurogane (Tsubasa: Reservoir Chronicle): Reception

 Multiple writers commented on Kurogane's character.
-Despite his initial fight sequences found appealing by Manga Life's Michael Aronson, the writer expected Kurogane's characterization would be further explored as he felt the main cast to be dull.
 Carl Kimlinger felt that the constant interactions between Fai and Kurogane appear to feel like shounen-ai despite the impact of such talks being lost.
 Nevertheless, he praised Christopher Sabat's acting, finding it superior to the original Japanese actor.
 IGN also praised Sabat's acting, calling it the best one in the entire series, also enjoying how sometimes Kurogane comes across as comic relief through his interactions with Fai and Mokona.
 In regards to his design, Anime News Network praised Kurogane's sex appeal portrayed in the OVAs made stronger by performances of Tetsu Inada and Sabat without claiming either of them to be superior to the other.

 In a general overview of the series Comics Worth Reading writer Ed Sizemore commented that while Kurogane initially comes across as the least likable character from the manga due to his poor temper among other personality traits, the revelation of his past and growth make him more enjoyable.
 The contrast he and Fai have based on how different they are also earned positive response.
 When the character's background was explored in the manga, Kimlinger noted that regardless of the chapters produced in order to write this backstory, Kurogane's narrative was well executed as it also connected the original narrative in regards to Syaoran and Sakura's origins from the Kingdom of Clow in the series' introduction.
 Kimlinger felt that either fans of Kurogane or not would enjoy the story thanks to Clamp's writing.
 Furthermore, Kurogane's display of swordsmanship in the volume was noted to be well drawn with signs of how the plot would become darker.
 Manga News was also pleased with Kurogane's portrayal in his childhood based on how much his work as well how it is connected with Syaoran's life when reaching its end.